nboufford/prov-comprehension-artifacts/summarization/README.md

 # Text Summarization

+This directory documents the processing pipeline to go from raw data to LLM-generated summaries.
+We provide our complete set of raw provenance, intermediate processed logs, and final GPT-4 output in the `workflows` directory found at the root of this repository.

+We also provide a step-by-step example of how to use the scripts in this directory to process and format an existing raw provenance log.

 ## Usage
 1. Collect system provenance using Thoth.
 2. Use raw log as edge reduction input to reduce log size.